eksiscloud/Varnish_7.x-multiple_sites/README.md

 ## The base

-I'm using one VPS, hosting few WordPresses and one WooCommerce (default.vcl has commented parts for Gitea and Moodle, though)
+I'm using one VPS, hosting few WordPresses and one WooCommerce.
 * Nginx/Varnish (as a hub taking care of virtual hosts and caching; needs more RAM)
 * Apache2 as backend for "ordinary" sites (needs more disk, not so much RAM, unless you have dynamic sites like e-commerces)
 * do NOT try to put JS-heavy web-apps, as Discourse-forum, behind Varnish - unless there is need to do some exotic things, as load balancing.
-Backends are talking to front using spesified port that is limited only for those two IP-addresses.

-NOTE: if you are using Docker, it bypasses UFW and needs its own rules in iptables.

 ## start.cli